Jigsaw Academy

 What ratio are participants typically supported at?

-The majority of NDIS participants who become Trainees are supported at a 1:3 ratio for 5 hours and receive 1 hour of 1:1 support, on each day they attend.
+Most of our trainees are supported at a 1:3 ratio for five hours and receive one hour of 1:1 support, on each day they attend.

 I don’t have NDIS funding.
 Can I still attend Jigsaw?